Operation & Maintenance (O&M) Program

 Additionally, maintenance providers are required to:

-- Observe and record conditions in the drainfield during all operation and maintenance activities for the system and report those observations to the system owner.
+- Observe and record conditions in the drainfield and ATT (if applicable) during all operation and maintenance activities for the system, and report those observations in writing to the system owner.

-- Make necessary repairs or alterations that comply with Oregon Administrative Rules.
+- Make necessary repairs or alterations that comply with Oregon Administrative Rules, and ensure that maintenance that has been delegated to a third party (pumping, major repairs, etc.) has been completed.

 - Make emergency service available within 48 hours of a service request.

-- Notify Deschutes County within 30 days of maintenance agreement termination or expiration if the agreement is terminated or not renewed.
+- Notify Deschutes County within 30 days of maintenance agreement termination.

 - Be certified by the ATT manufacturer to provide maintenance on their product (ATT systems only).